Qowaiv/qowaiv-domainmodel/README.md

 }
 ```

-You could argue that some of the rules specified in the validator should be handled
+You could argue that some of the rules specified in the validator should be
-as part of the *anti-corruption layer*, but that is another topic.
-The point is
+handled as part of the *anti-corruption layer*, but that is another topic.
+The
-that by defining those constraints, you can no longer add any entry line with
+point is that by defining those constraints, you can no longer add any entry
-an other currency then the lines already added, nor have an financial entry that
+line with any other currency than the lines already added, nor add any financial
-is not balanced, both extremely important in this domain.
+entries that are not balanced.
+Both extremely important within this particular
+domain.

-If you want to throw an exception, or deal with a `Result<TAggegate>` is up to
+Note that the decision to throw an exception, or deal with a
-the developer.
+`Result<TAggegate>` is up to the developer.

 ## Immutable Collection
-When applying changes to an aggregate, based on its current states you might
-want to apply different events; sometimes even a different amount of a different
+When applying changes to an aggregate, you might want to apply a different type
+and number of events, based on the current state of the aggregate.
+This use-case
-type.
-This is supported the following way:
+is supported in the following way:

 ``` C#
 public Result<Game> Attack(Country attacker, Country defender, AttackResult result)